Hariharan Chandrashekar: Career

-Over three decades he has led many enterprise initiatives to promote and mainstream sustainability businesses with green and resilient homes under the banner of ZED Homes that he founded and nurtured for over 22 years.
-In recent years at the AltTech Foundation the mission is clearly to accelerate sustainability directions across the board in industry, residential and commercial sectors of urban India.
+Over his 40 year career, he has led many enterprise initiatives aiming to promote and mainstream sustainability businesses with green and resilient homes under the banner of ZED Homes that he founded and nurtured for over 22 years.

 Hariharan is the founder of Biodiversity Conservation India Limited, a builder of environmentally friendly homes, and of AltTech Foundation, which focuses on zero energy development and low-Carbon development and Deep Decarbonisation strategies for buildings.

 He also curates and anchors a series of online education and policy dialogues under the Prem Jain Memorial Trust, and INHAF India.
 He is working to create over 250,000 jobs in India in collaboration with the CII, the Institute of Logistics, and the Government of Karnataka's Department of Technical Education.

 Between 1991 and 2015, he helped launch and nurture three national environment-related Trusts, and six companies working in green residential buildings and the production of green products.

-In 1991, he founded the Academy for Mountain Environics [now the Environics Trust].
+In 1991, he founded the Academy for Mountain Environics (now the Environics Trust).
 This organization works on traditional rights of people Impacted by excessive natural exploitation.
 In 1994, he founded Biodiversity Conservation India Limited and stepped down in 2017 to make way for new leadership.
 The company creates homes with deep Eco-directions for materials, and use/reuse of water, energy, and waste.
 In 2004, Hariharan established the AltTech Foundation (ATF), a not-for-profit organization working on energy and water solutions.
 Since 2018, the Foundation has worked on retrofitting a few chosen existing buildings in India to heighten Energy Efficiency.

 Between 2012 and 2013, Hariharan served as technical advisor for the Karnataka Urban Water Supply & Sewerage Board.
 He also worked as a sustainability advisor for Bengaluru Central University in Bangalore.

 He has been an itinerant resource leader for the World Resources Institute, Les Ateliers Maitrise d’Oeuvres Urbaine, ADEME, and UN Habitat.

 He has consulted for the governments of Uttaranchal, Kerala and Nagaland on eco-tourism infrastructure and environment policies.
 He has also served as consultant for urban water supply and sanitation development as well as on practices for promoting energy efficiency in buildings and in cities, for a number of Indian and global development organizations.

 He writes occasionally in national dailies and e-media on how consumers can go green at minimal cost.